Wireless microphone: Receivers

 There are many types of receiver.

 True Diversity receivers have two radio modules and two antennas.

 Diversity receivers have one radio module and two antennas, although some times the second antenna may not be obviously visible.

 Non-diversity receivers have only one antenna.

 Receivers are commonly housed in a half-rack configuration, so that two can be mounted together in a rack system (that is to say the receiver is enclosed in a box 1U high and half-width, so two receivers can be installed in 1U).
-For large complex multi channel radio microphone systems, as used in broadcast television studios and musical theatre productions, modular receiver systems with several (commonly six or eight) true diversity receivers slotting into a rack-mounted mainframe housing are available.
+For large complex multi channel radio microphone systems, as used in broadcast television studios and musical theater productions, modular receiver systems with several (commonly six or eight) true diversity receivers slotting into a rack-mounted mainframe housing are available.
 Several mainframes may be used together in a rack to supply the number of receivers required.
-In some musical theatre productions, systems with forty or more radio microphones are not unusual.
+In some musical theater productions, systems with forty or more radio microphones are not unusual.

 Receivers specifically for use with video cameras are often mounted in a bodypack configuration, typically with a hotshoe mount to be fitted onto the hotshoe of the camcorder.
 Small true diversity receivers which slot into a special housing on many professional broadcast standard video cameras are produced by manufacturers including Sennheiser, Lectrosonics and Sony.
 For less demanding or more budget conscious video applications small non-diversity receivers are common.
 When used at relatively short operating distances from the transmitter this arrangement gives adequate and reliable performance.

 Bandwidth and spectrum

-Almost all wireless microphone systems use wide band FM modulation, requiring approximately 200 kHz of bandwidth.
+Almost all wireless microphone systems use wide band frequency modulation, requiring approximately 200 kHz of bandwidth.
 Because of the relatively large bandwidth requirements, wireless microphone use is effectively restricted to VHF and above.

 Many older wireless microphone systems operate in the VHF part of the electromagnetic spectrum.
 Systems operating in this range are often crystal-controlled, and therefore operate on a single frequency.
 However, if this frequency is chosen properly, the system will be able to operate for years without any problems.